COVID-19: Information for tenants and landlords

 On Monday 23 March 2020 the Government announced a freeze to residential rent increases and greater protections for tenants against having their tenancies terminated.
 This was applied as law through insertion of a new temporary Schedule 5 in the Residential Tenancies Act 1986 via the COVID-19 Response (Urgent Management Measures) Legislation Act 2020.

-In the wake of COVID-19, it’s more important than ever to ensure that tenancies are sustained, and tenants do not have to face the prospect of homelessness during a global pandemic.
+In the wake of COVID-19, many Kiwis will be struggling financially.
+It’s more important than ever to ensure that tenancies are sustained, and tenants do not have to face the prospect of homelessness.

 - There is now a freeze on rent increases.